 |

 Michael Fitzgerald (b.
 1949) is an author, editor, and publisher of books on world religions, sacred art, tradition, culture and philosophy who is based in Bloomington, Indiana.
-He has composed over a dozen books that have received more than twenty awards, including the ForeWord Book of the Year Award and the Ben Franklin Award.
-His books have been published in five different languages and at least ten of his books and two documentary films produced by him are used in university classes.
+He has contributed over 20 books that have received more than 45 awards, including the ForeWord Book of the Year Award and the Ben Franklin Award.
+His books have been published in six different languages (including English) and at least ten of his books and two documentary films produced by him are used in university classes.
 Fitzgerald is an acknowledged authority on the religion and culture of the Plains Indians and is also the adopted son of the late Thomas Yellowtail, one of the most honored American Indian spiritual leaders of the last century.
 Fitzgerald holds an Honor’s Degree in Religious Studies from Indiana University, with Phi Beta Kappa and Magna Cum Laude distinctions, and a Doctor of Jurisprudence from Indiana University with Cum Laude distinction.

 Michael Fitzgerald was born in Indianapolis, Indiana.
 From his earliest youth his father instilled in him the great love of virgin nature and the American Indians that was to play a prominent part in his adult life.
 Fitzgerald's father also passed on his great respect for traditional Oriental cultures that arose during the time he spent as the commandant of a Marine garrison in Tientsin, China, in 1945-1946.